 Preventing Soft Boundaries by Contracting your Professional Boundaries and Responsibilities

 Soft boundaries are one of the most common issues my students bring to Supervision.
-So what is a soft boundary?
-A soft boundary can either be a boundary that has not been put in place or where you, the Coach, allow the client to ignore a boundary.
+So what are soft boundaries?
+Soft boundaries can either be a boundary that has not been put in place or where you, the Coach, allow the client to ignore a boundary.

-There are two types of boundary to consider, boundaries within the coaching sessions and boundaries between sessions.
+There are two types of boundaries to consider, boundaries within the coaching sessions and boundaries between sessions.
 They both create challenges and can undermine your reputation and business.
-Some soft boundaries can also be harmful for the client.
+Some soft boundaries can also be harmful to the client.

-Let’s start with the boundaries within the coaching session beginning with scope of coaching.
-As a Coach you need to have clarity about what is within your scope and this is based on two things: your experience and training as a coach and choice.
+Let’s start with the potential soft boundaries within the coaching session beginning with the scope of coaching.
+As a Coach, you need to have clarity about what is within your scope and this is based on two things: your experience and training as a coach and your choice.

 The most common issue (with regard to experience and training as a coach), arises when issues are presented to you by the client that are of a therapeutic nature.
 Now we could get into a discussion about where the line between therapy and coaching exists but that is a whole other can of worms (I may well write about that another day).
 This definition is less important than your training.
 Do you have the training and experience to work with deeper therapy issues?
 Do you have a Supervisor you can turn to for feedback, support and guidance?